marcocspereira/real-fevr/README.md

 - Allow to sort players DESC
 - Implement proper logout
-- Use framework for proper endpoints documentation, since the
+- Use framework for proper endpoints documentation
 - Remove the code smell that avoids to test a feature with Rails integration
 - Add specs to features that depends of Redis and Sidekiq
 - Fix task responsible for deleting notifications older then one week, since it is registered but it is not running